Our mission statement is simple:

 NOBLE was the first automated resource sharing network in Massachusetts and the first on the Internet.
-Since its founding almost thirty years ago, NOBLE has cost-effectively improved service to its libraries and their users through technology, in ways not possible at its inception.
+Since its founding over thirty years ago, NOBLE has cost-effectively improved service to its libraries and their users through technology, in ways not possible at its inception.

 Initially facilitating a shared database of library holdings, NOBLE was founded to improve library service by streamlining the identification and sharing of needed library resources among member libraries.
 In addition to managing and adding value to a shared library automation system, services have grown to include shared electronic resources — online periodical databases, downloadable audiobooks and e-books and a digital library.
 NOBLE also provides a gateway to other Internet resources and resources provided by the Massachusetts Board of Library Commissioners and the Massachusetts Library System.

 NOBLE is governed by its member libraries who approve the annual budget, establish NOBLE policies and elect officers.
 An Executive Board, comprised of the four officers and five at-large library directors oversees NOBLE operations and our professional staff of librarians and technical staff.
 NOBLE is a 501(c)3 tax-exempt non-profit corporation recognized as a charitable organization by the Massachusetts Attorney General.
 We welcome donations to improve our downloadable ebook and audiobook services and other services.

 The cooperative nature of NOBLE, coupled with significant grant funding provide technology and services that would be far out of reach for a single library.
 Working together through NOBLE, our libraries have been able to extend the reach of the library, becoming a 24-hour information source via the Internet.